(A) The CCF shall have a fiscal system that accounts for all income and expenditures on an ongoing basis.

 (G) The CCF shall have a written policy, procedure, and practice that prohibits financial transactions between juveniles, juveniles and staff, or juveniles and volunteers.

-(H) The CCF shall maintain at least a ninety percent occupancy rate on monthly basis.
-Upon receipt of the quarterly invoice from the CCF, the department of youth services will adjust the quarterly funding payment, if after reviewing the facility's monthly average daily population, the facility fell below the ninety percent occupancy rate.
-If the Grantee falls below the allowable rate of occupancy for failing to accept referrals who meet the CCF admission criteria as set forth in rule 5139-61-06 of the Administrative Code, then the department may immediately take appropriate action, including but not limited to, the placement of youth under DYS custody and or budget modifications to adjust for unfilled beds.
+(H) The CCF shall work to maintain at least a ninety percent occupancy rate on monthly basis.
+Upon receipt of the quarterly request from the CCF, the department of youth services will review population with the CCF director.
+If the grantee falls below the allowable rate of occupancy for failing to accept referrals who meet the CCF admission criteria then the department may immediately take appropriate action, including but not limited to, the placement of youth under DYS custody and or budget modifications to adjust for unfilled beds.